-Tailoring Your Résumé
+Tailoring Your Resume

-1. Understanding the job you are applying for
+Understand the job you're applying for

-Before you hastily click on the ‘apply now’ button on the online application webpage, or send off your application via email, take the time to go through and understand (in your own words) every point in the job description.
+Before you hastily click on the “apply now” button on the online application webpage, or send off your application via email, take the time to go through and understand (in your own words) every point in the job description.

-2. Showcase relevant skills and experience
+Showcase relevant skills and experience

-As a fresh graduate, you may not have work experience that is directly relevant to the job on offer – but that doesn’t mean you shouldn’t include your other experiences.
-You can list down the details of your work experience and highlight the relevant skills that you picked up while working or interning with a previous employer.
+As a fresh graduate, you may not have work experience directly relevant to the job on offer – but that doesn’t mean you shouldn’t include your other experiences.
+For instance, if you’re applying for a marketing position but you’ve only ever worked as a design intern at an advertising agency, that’s okay!

-3. Check your résumé
+Check your resume

-Lastly, when checking your draft résumé, ask yourself – "Is it clear why I am applying for this job?".
-Put yourself in the shoes of your recruiter.
-Does this applicant have the skills and experience for the job?
-Is he or she a qualified candidate for this specific role?
+From their point of view, recruiters are asking themselves: “Does this applicant have the skills and experience for the job?
+Is he or she a qualified candidate for this specific role?”